tringagashi/E-Learning-System-App/README.md

 A modern full-stack **E-Learning web application** built using **React + Node.js** where users can access learning content and explore courses.
 Inspired by platforms like **Udemy, Coursera, and Google Classroom**.
+🧩 This project was fully developed by me as an independent full-stack project to strengthen my React and Node.js skills.

 ---